 Whiskey – A Tidbit of History

 Bourbon, Whiskey and Scotch!
-This is just a tidbit of a history lesson.
+This is just a tidbit of a history lesson from your favorite liquor store Kansas City!
 Where to begin?
 Let’s start with the spelling!
 There is always confusion on the spelling of either whiskey or whisky.
 The way we explain it is that if the country of origination has an “e” in its name i.e. United States or Ireland, the spelling is whiskey or whiskeys, otherwise its whisky or whiskies (i.e. countries like Scotland, Japan and Canada).

 On another note, people often ask about the differences between scotch and whiskey.
 They are in fact very similar.
 The primary difference is location, as well as a few ingredients and of course spellings.
 If you didnt already know, scotch is actually whisky that is made in Scotland and bourbon on the other hand is whiskey that is made in the United States.
 Scotch is primarily made of malted barley and bourbon is alcohol made of corn that has been distilled.

 The age-old question just like the chicken and the egg is which came first!
 If you check with the Scotch Whisky Association, Scotch was the originator with the earliest records going back to 1494.
-Regardless of the originator, we love them all!
+Regardless of the originator, the best liquor store Kansas City loves them all!

 Bourbon, Whiskey and Scotch Facts Through History